How to Estimate Your Take-Home Pay in Canada in 2026

 • Employee Information: This section displays your name, employee number, and the dates of your pay periods.
 It identifies whose payment and which work period the statement covers.

 • Earnings Section: It shows your gross pay before any deductions.
 For salaried employees, this displays your regular salary amount.
 Hourly workers see hours worked multiplied by the hourly rate.
-Additional earnings like overtime, bonuses, or commissions appear as separate line items.
+Additional earnings, such as overtime, bonuses, or commissions, appear as separate line items.

-• Deductions: It lists all amounts subtracted from gross pay, such as taxes, CPP, EI, and any voluntary deductions.ย
+• Deductions: Lists all amounts deducted from gross pay, such as taxes, CPP, EI, and any voluntary deductions.

 • Net Pay (Take-Home Pay): The amount left after all deductions.
 This is what gets deposited into your bank account.